-As noted in [1], 'the impact of moving from couple-based to individual-based tax units depends on the joint distribution of income'.
-Conversely, given the fact that we use a couple-based tax unit total, the accuracy of our estimates crucially depends on how many couples choose separate taxation.
-If no couple make such a decision, then our population total control is perfectly adequate.
-If all couples are actually taxed separately, then we underestimate the total by a 1/(1 + m) factor, where $m \in (0, 1)$ is the share of married couples in the original couple-based tax unit total26.
-Following [1], the error we then make is equal to the variation that would have been entailed by moving from individual-based to couple-based tax unit totals, if couples contain only one income earner and the upper tail of the income distribution is Pareto.
+- End of WWI: part of Prussia is lost (notably in the east to the new Republic of Poland) but the focus of our study is then the entire territory and population of the Weimar Republic - End of WWII: part of the pre-1938 Reich is lost (notably in the east to the Republic of Poland, practically translated west), the Soviet Occupation Zone becomes in 1949 the Democratic Republic of Germany and exits the scope of our study... - ... until Reunification in 1990 adds 6 new Länder to the Federal Republic of Germany the total by a 1/(1 + m) factor, where $m \in (0, 1)$ is the share of married couples in the original household-based tax unit total.
+Following [Atk03], the error we then make is equal to the variation that would have been entailed by moving from individual-based to household-based tax unit totals, if couples contain only one income earner and the upper tail of the income distribution is Pareto.
 If married couples represent 40% of all tax units and the Pareto coefficient a = 2, then we underestimate the share by a factor $(1+m)^{1/a-1} = 0,85$.
 If the estimated share of top 10% is 25% with couple-based tax unit, then in the worst possible case (all couples actually separately taxed) the real share could be only $25\% \times 85\% = 21,25\%$.